 Infant cephalohematoma happens in 1-2% of births.
 Cephalohematoma is a condition in which blood collects under the skin of the scalp at one point on the baby’s head and creates a round lump.
-While this injury is usually very minor, it can lead to serious complications or evidence a deeper problem.
+While this injury is usually very minor, it can lead to serious complications or evidence of a deeper problem.
 If your child has developed complications from this injury due to medical negligence, talk to a Baltimore birth injury lawyer from Murphy, Falcon & Murphy.

 Cephalohematoma occurs in difficult labor.
 Occasionally, veins burst under pressure due to natural birth processes, but it is more common when forceps are involved or when a vacuum extraction has been wrongly performed.
 If this injury occurs during a forceps delivery, it may be evidence of an underlying skull fracture.
 Cephalohematoma may not be visible at first.
 Usually, a lump occurs several hours after the birth, and will not spread.

 Left untreated, many cases of cephalohematoma will resolve themselves.
-You doctor will be able to advise you on proper action after examining the infant.
+Your doctor will be able to advise you on proper action after examining the infant.
 Injuries stemming from cephalohematoma, however, may not be so easily dismissed.

 Serious complications stemming from or evidenced by cephalohematoma may include: